We’re heading into cold season right now, and with a child in preschool, I’m hearing grumblings of a mystery bug that’s “been going around.”

 Bring a kettle of water to a boil.

 Add all of the ingredients to a mug.
-Pour hot water to fill the mug and steep the tea for a few minutes.
+Pour hot water to fill the mug and allow the tea to steep for about 5 minutes.
 Stir, sip, and sleep tight!